tolauwae/phd-thesis/src/oop/oop.typ

 However, whenever the client receives MQTT messages, it places these in the event queue of the callback handling system.
 This is a clear example of asynchronous desynchronization, which needs to be handled differently.

+=== Accessing event-driven non-transferable resources

+In order to support event-driven access to non-transferable resources, the out-of-place debugger hijacks the event system of the virtual machine.
+Rather than directly executing the callback function whenever an event is received, the event is send from the server to the client, and removed from the event queue in the server.

+// todo update text to new figure
+@oop:forwardevents shows a schematic of how the out-of-place debugger handles events in the event system.
+The client stores the forwarded events in a local event queue, mirroring the event queue on the server #circled("D").
+Events received by the client are not automatically handled.
+Instead, they are forwarded to the frontend, to be shown in a dedicated view.
+Events will be manually resolved upon the developer's request.
+When the client receives such a request from the frontend, it will only process the specified event if the partial ordering of events is maintained.
+This way, the developer can choose at what point in the code an event should be handled, enabling the reproduction of multiple situations.

 === The Callback System in Out-of-place Debugging

 We revisit the semantics of stateful out-of-place debugging entirely, since the current semantics have no way of dealing with events produced by non-transferable resources.
 We will define a new semantics $attach(dbgarrow, tr: alpha)$ that encapsulates the previous syntax and evaluation rules, but adds support for synchronization and control of event-driven non-transferable resources.

-Our callback system adds two instructions to WebAssembly, which can change the callback map in the global store, #smallcaps("deregister") and #smallcaps("register").
+Our callback system adds two instructions to WebAssembly, which can change the callback map in the global store, _deregister_ and _register_.
 As our example with MQTT subscribe illustrates, actions can use the instructions to change the map on the server.
 It is crucial to have these changes reflected on the client, since it has sole control of the callback system.
 However, these changes are still synchronous, so can be dealt with through the invocation rules already presented in @oop:invocation.